-The National Children’s Research Centre has been in existence for over 50 years and has been funded since its inception by the Children’s Medical and Research Foundation (CMRF) Crumlin.
-Situated on the grounds of the largest children’s hospital in Ireland, Children’s Health Ireland (CHI) at Crumlin (formally Our Lady’s Children’s Hospital, Crumlin), the Centre was established with the key aim to improve the lives and health of children through research.
+The National Children’s Research Centre (NCRC) has been in existence for over 50 years and has been funded since its inception by the Children’s Health Foundation Crumlin (formerly the Children’s Medical and Research Foundation (CMRF) Crumlin).
+Situated on the grounds of the largest children’s hospital in Ireland, Children’s Health Ireland (CHI) at Crumlin (formerly Our Lady’s Children’s Hospital, Crumlin), the Centre was established with the key aim to improve the lives and health of children through research.

 Our fundamental belief is that research changes children’s lives.